sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

-- type is explicitly nullable
+- type is explicitly nullable, as the token might or might not be there

 --